 It seems like a strange kind of thing, I mean Pinchas’s act was violent and of all things he gets a covenant of peace.
 He was involved in the opposite of peace.
 We might try to wiggle out of this by saying that well, his act was a violent act and God was sort of opposed to it, so it was kind of chastisement of Pinchas in a way but that doesn’t seem to the plain sense of the verse.
 God seems to be very, very happy with what Pinchas did.
 Why of all things is God giving him a covenant of peace?

-Let’s look at Eliza first.
-Eliza acts with zealon behalf of God, right when we first meet him and I mention ways of circumstances that those times were similar to those of Pinchas.
+Let’s look at Elijah first.
+Elijah acts with zeal on behalf of God, right when we first meet him and in many ways of circumstances that those times were similar to those of Pinchas.
 In response to the mass idolatry at that time period, he unilaterally proclaimed the drought and does so, to uphold God’s honor, the honor of God has been debased.
-So sages have an explanation of [Hebrew 02:24] action.
-Tell a story with conversation with [Hebrew 02:28] king of Israel at the time of [Hebrew 02:30].
-He doesn’t understand, God promises him [Hebrew 02:35], the Jews worship idolatry, there won’t be rain in the land but there’s plentiful rain and at which point [Hebrew 02:40] stands up for the honor of God and says No, by the life of God there wont be anymore rain and there’s no more rain.
-Elijah was the other great zealot in the bible.
+So sages have an explanation of Elijah’s actions.
+Tell a story with conversation with Achav, the King of Israel at the time of Elijah, tells Elijah that he doesn’t understand, God promises in Deuteronomy, that the Jews worship idolatry, there won’t be rain in the land but there’s plentiful rain and at which point Elijah stands up for the honor of God and says ‘No, by the life of God there won’t be anymore rain’ and there’s no more rain.
+Elijah was the other great zealot in the Bible.

 Moshe knew something very, very deep.
 Moshe was a partner as is it were a human partner with the divine in taking the Jews out of Egypt.
 Now when it all gone wrong, God and Moshe’s mutual offspring as it were, the Jewish people were worshiping a calf at the bottom of the mountain when they should have been standing ready to accept the Torah.
 It was the moment when anger on part of the divine couldn’t be avoided.
 The question is how would that anger be expressed.

 I want to give you an analogy, imagine that a father and a mother, have a child and the child, commits a shockingly egregious, upfront to both of them.
 Imagine that in this relationship, one of the spouses is more powerful than the other.
 Let’s say the father for the moment, the father heads for the child’s room.
 The mother knows the power of father’s anger and fears for the child.
 So she heads off the father and says to him, let me handle this, let me express our anger on behalf of both of us.
 Mother and father are an unit, one can act on behalf of the other.
 Mother’s anger can be on behalf of both of them but mother’s anger is safer, mother knows that in order for this plan to be affective, she has to genuinely be as angry as she possibly can.
 Moshe knows that he has to be as angry as he possibly can.
 He convinces God, so to speak, do not think this isn’t a legitimate expression of anger, look at what I have done!
 I have done it to your tablets, I have smashed them in the mountain, I am outraged but my outrage is much safer.
 You are the master of the universe, you are the infinite God.
 Infinite power is a dangerous thing when it comes to poor, mortal human beings.
-Let me express your anger and because Moshe acted this way, peace was achieved.
+Let me express your anger, and because Moshe acted this way, peace was achieved.

-An inanimate object, the tablets were destroyed.
+An inanimate object, the tablets, were destroyed.
 The people lived.

 Jealousy that is fundamentally a human beings jealousy, even in the divine interest, God has limited tolerance for but there’s another type of zealotry, that God will not retire, that God loves abundantly, a kind of zealotry that ironically brings peace.
 That’s an attempt, to save.